davidnoeee/NotchMyProblem/README.md

 ## **Acknowledgments**

 - This package uses private API information in a safe, non-invasive way
-- Inspired by the challenges of creating consistent UIs across different iPhone models
 - Special thanks to the iOS developer community for sharing knowledge about device-specific quirks